hal-9001-v/hal-9001-v.github.io/blog-posts/PathFindingPrinciples/Pathfinding-principles.md

 <br/>

-I highly recommend investing some time in visual representation from now on.
-Each time you update your NavMesh project, make sure it is accurately displayed in your gizmos.
-You truly can't verify your results without a reliable gizmo visualization.
+I highly recommend you invest some time at visual representation from now on.
+Every time you update your navmesh project, make sure it is correclty drawn in your gizmos, because you truly can't check your results without a reliable gizmos.

 <br/>

 ```cs